OnTRACK Centre of Research Excellence

 Our welcoming and collaborative team of highly experienced researchers is making a difference to the health and well-being of older Aboriginal and Torres Strait Islander people.

-Through the OnTRACK Centre for Research Excellence we have funding and capacity to support Indigenous scholars to complete higher degree research – starting in 2023.
-See below flyer for more information!
+Through the OnTRACK Centre of Research Excellence we have funding and capacity to support Indigenous graduate students or staff to complete higher degree research – starting in 2026.
+See flyer below or click here for more information!

 We would love to hear from you!